blakee-marcus/Check-In-Tool/README.md

 We welcome contributions!
 Please see our [Contribution Guidelines](./ReadMe-Assets/Contributions.md) for more details.

-## License
+## Copyright

-This project is licensed under the MIT License.
-See [LICENSE](./LICENSE) for more details.
+All rights reserved.
+This software and related documentation are copyrighted material, owned by me.
+Unauthorized copying, distribution, public performance, or display is strictly prohibited without written permission by the author.